Let's talk about heroes. There's a lot we can learn from that exploration.

 It’s perhaps similar to some of the fictional superheroes we see in shows who hide behind a mask.

 Because real heroes aren’t doing what they’re doing for publicity or recognition.
-They’re doing it because it’s the right thing to do.
+They’re doing it because it’s the right thing to do, just like Muhammad Ali and other everyday heroes.

 And that’s something we can all learn from them.